joaotavora/breadcrumb/README.md

 `breadcrumb-imenu-crumb-separator`, and
 `breadcrumb-project-crumb-separator`.

+You can also prepend a string to each buffer's breadcrumbs by setting `breadcrumb-prepend`.
+This is useful, for example, to line up the breadcrumbs with your code if you're using line numbers, or to just give the breadcrumbs a little bit of indentation.

 The structure each of the breadcrumbs varies depending on whether either `project.el` and `imenu.el` (or both) can do useful things for your buffer.